Cubium/BoomForceSensor/README.md

 # BoomForceSensor
-USU Get Away Special Team coded for measuring force on a flexiforce sensor
+USU Get Away Special Team coded for measuring force on a flexiforce sensor.
+Output is in pounds

 useful links: